biodunduke/ServoMotorDriver/README.md

 The materials withtheir costs used for the project is as shown below:  ![](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/images/budget.PNG):

 ### Time Commitment
 The project was done over the course of the semester (15 weeks) but can be reproduced with a week if all the parts listed above have been purchased.
+About a day turnaround time should be considered for printing the [PCB](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/images/servomotor_pcb.png) and making the [enclosure](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/documentation/pi3case.cdr).
 Below is my timeline:
 ![](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/images/timeline.jpg)
 To get ahead and also cope with the course loads of other courses, I ensured that I did most of the task way before due dates.